 • Graduate School of Biomedical Sciences: Appeals Policy for Students and Grade Appeals Policy

-• School of Nursing: Senior Director
+• School of Nursing: Assistant Academic Dean

-• School of Pharmacy: Assistant Dean for Student Services
+• School of Pharmacy: Assistant Academic Dean

 • Graduate School of Biomedical Sciences: Assistant Dean

 The deans of the schools have final authority in resolving disputes related to academic

 1. Early Resolution

-student should meet with the Vice President for Academic Services, who will follow the procedures outlined here.)
+student should meet with the Senior Vice President for Academic Affairs, who will

 2. Filing a Hearing Request

 b.
 If the student files a request for a hearing, a Student Hearing Committee as defined